Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Introduction

-The physical origin of red giants (RGs) and red supergiants (RSGs) remains one of the fundamental questions in stellar astrophysics.
-In Paper I of this series \citep{Ou2024}, we unveiled the mechanisms that drive stars to evolve into the RG/RSG using models with the stellar evolution code Modules for Experiments in Stellar Astrophysics \citep[MESA;][]{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019,Jermyn2023}, version 10108.
-We showed that previous explanations based on energy absorption by the envelope are insufficient to account for the transition to the RG/RSG phase.
-Moreover, the conventional "mirror principle," which posits that the envelope expands in response to core contraction, does not always hold.

-Instead, we identified a refined form of the mirror principle that persists throughout the envelope's evolution: the envelope expands or contracts in the opposite direction to the motion of the boundary between the envelope and the hydrogen-burning shell.
-Specifically, there exists an inverse relationship between the stellar radius ($R_*$) and the inner radius of the envelope ($R_{\rm in}$, denoted as $R_{\rm shell}$ in Paper I). $R_{\rm in}$ is initially controlled by helium (He) core contraction and later by total nuclear energy generation from both the core and the hydrogen-burning shell, but consistently moves in the opposite direction to $R_*$.
+The physical origin of red giants (RGs) and red supergiants (RSGs) remains a fundamental problem in stellar astrophysics.
+In Paper~I of this series \citep{Ou2024}, we investigated the mechanisms driving post-main-sequence expansion using stellar evolution models computed with the Modules for Experiments in Stellar Astrophysics code \citep[MESA;][]{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019,Jermyn2023}.
+We demonstrated that explanations based solely on energy deposition in the stellar envelope are insufficient to account for the transition to the RG/RSG phase.
+Furthermore, we showed that the conventional “mirror principle”—which assumes that envelope expansion directly follows core contraction—is incomplete.
+Instead, we identified a refined form of the mirror principle governing post-main-sequence envelope evolution: the envelope expands or contracts in opposition to the motion of its inner boundary, located at radius $R_{\rm in}$ (denoted as $R_{\rm shell}$ in Paper~I).
+The values of $R_{\rm in}$ are initially set by helium-core contraction and are later regulated by nuclear energy generation in both the core and the shell.

-By analyzing MESA models, we elucidated the physical origin of this refined mirror principle: as the shell-envelope boundary moves inward, its local gravitational acceleration increases.
-To maintain hydrostatic equilibrium, the pressure gradient must therefore steepen.
-Nonetheless, the pressure at the shell-envelope boundary is effectively fixed by nuclear burning conditions.
-The only way to increase the gradient under this constraint is to reduce the pressure, and hence the density, within the envelope.
-This reduced average density naturally leads to an expansion of the envelope.

-However, it is difficult to validate this refined mirror principle using stellar evolution models alone, as they trace physical variables along specific evolutionary paths and do not allow exploration of all the configurations permitted by the stellar parameter space.
-To examine the relationship between $R_*$ and $R_{\rm in}$ more rigorously, we turn to solving steady-state stellar structures, which enable systematic examinations of the envelope structure for given stellar parameters.